Back to Top

 Environmental Considerations

-• Wind: Balm can help maintain shape
+Balm can help maintain shape and reduce flyaways.

-• Heat: Avoid excessive friction
+Avoid excessive friction and unnecessary product buildup.

-Nighttime Combing (Optional)
+Nighttime Combing

 • Lightly comb after applying beard butter